The operating room door opened, Dr. Phong entered the waiting area:

 The woman approached, her eyes filled with tears, she put her hand on her chest, choking:

 - I don't know what to say other than thank you.
-Thanks to you and your mother...
-I have found the light again after many years of living in darkness.
+Thanks to you and your mother… I have found the light again after many years of living in the darkness.

 The boy standing next to him also bowed his head:

-Because his mother’s two cornea transplant patients were both treated at other hospitals in the country and discharged early, Phong had never had the chance to meet them.
+Because his mother’s two cornea transplant patients were both treated at other hospitals in the country and discharged early, Phong never had the chance to meet them.
 He hugged both of them.
 As a doctor, he had witnessed many organ transplants.
-But never before had he seen light with such a form and soul as now.
+But never before had he seen light so clearly, with a form and soul as now.
 Indeed, life is not only measured by the number of years lived, but by what we leave behind after we leave.

 And his mother, with those eyes, with her silent heart of organ donation, wrote a beautiful final chapter for her life...